Avyrra/Functional-Utilities-for-Creative-Kittens/README.md

 # App Launcher
 Works a lot like wofi, but includes some additional utilities.
 Fancy animations.
 URL support.
-Web Search (current defaults to google).
+Web Search (currently defaults to google).
 URLs and Web Searches are saved for autocompletion.
 Results disappear after 30 days unless very commonly used.
 Most used results are listed first.